 Sustainability Leadership was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.
 One of the first actions was to recruit a cross-sectoral advisory committee to gain input from sustainability experts in academia, municipal and provincial government, NGOs, and businesses large and small.

-Created in partnership with the City of Hamilton, we also developed the Business Climate Action Toolkit (BCAT) in 2018, which is a free online resource-hub, equipping businesses with sector-specific resources, case studies, tools and support services to facilitate action on climate change opportunities and risks.
+In 2018, in partnership with the City of Hamilton, we developed the Business Climate Action Toolkit (BCAT), a free online resource-hub, equipping businesses with sector-specific resources, case studies, tools and support services to facilitate action on climate change opportunities and risks.

-Having just retired from Mohawk College, Sandi Stride returned to the organisation on an advisory basis to assist Rafiq Dhanji through his transition to Executive Director, an appointment announced in December 2019.
+Having just retired, Sandi Stride returned to the organisation on an advisory basis to assist Rafiq Dhanji through his transition to Executive Director, an appointment announced in December 2019.
 When the Covid-19 pandemic hit in early 2020, Rafiq, Sandi and the Board of Directors set about developing a new strategy to evolve the Sustainable Business Initiative and address the social distancing restrictions required by the pandemic.
 They drew upon research and many conversations with members and the community to launch the Sustainability Leadership Program (SLP) in September at the rescheduled (due to Covid) Evening of Recognition.
-The launch was supported by a new brand and a new website.
-The transition to an entirely virtual operational model offered more accessibility to sustainability resources, support and events for our network, in the recently changing social climate.
+The launch was supported by a new brand, Sustainability Leadership, and a new website.
+The transition to an entirely virtual operating model offered more accessibility to sustainability resources, support and events for our network, in the recently changing social climate.
 Additionally, the name of our organisation evolved to reflect our expanding service area, which expanded into the Halton and Niagara regions.

-Through its new Sustainability Leadership Program and many community partnerships, Sustainability Leadership is inspiring organisations of all kinds to do well by doing good – and contributing to a resilient, low-carbon economy.
+Through the SLP and many community partnerships, Sustainability Leadership is inspiring organisations of all kinds to do well by doing good – and contributing to a resilient, low-carbon economy.

 The need for climate action is more clear than ever – and businesses can, should, and need to be part of that action if we are to get to the sustainable future we all want to see.
 Sustainability Leadership is part of a network of Green Economy Hubs across Canada supporting networks of businesses to set and achieve sustainability targets.
 Together, we’re demonstrating a more sustainable economy is possible.